 The reason is simple.
-Since cannabis is illegal at the federal level, businesses operating in or with the industry can easily violate Facebook’s terms of services for content and activities that can be published on company’s Facebook Pages.
+Since cannabis is illegal at the federal level, businesses operating in or with the industry can easily violate Facebook’s terms of services for content and activities that may be published on company’s Facebook Pages.
 Furthermore, advertising on Facebook isn’t allowed at all for cannabis businesses and even many cannabis-related businesses.

 At any moment, Facebook could shut down a cannabis business’ Facebook Page without notice.
 The same is true of cannabis-related businesses selling ancillary products and services.